jonathanvdc/flame-brainfuck/docs/hello-world.md

 `System.Console`, and the `IBinder` returns an `IType` that you can query for methods, fields, properties, base classes, attributes, etc.

+> If you're familiar with the .NET reflection API, then it might help to know that `IType` is more or less equivalent to `System.Type`.

 We can get an `IBinder` implementation for the union of all external dependencies by waiting for the `CompilationParameters.BinderTask` to complete, like so: